SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step7.md

 ## Step 7.3 - Register the Webhook

-> 📝 **Tip** - As we have tested the flow already in step 6, there are already messages in the `delayedorder` queue.
-To avoid confusion later when checking the Kyma Function logs, purge the queue via the corresponding action in the Event Mesh application of the delayedorder` queue.
+> 📝 **Tip** - As we have tested the flow already in step 6, there are already messages in the `delayedorder<userID>` queue.
+To avoid confusion later when checking the Kyma Function logs, purge the queue via the corresponding action in the Event Mesh application of the `delayedorder<userID>` queue.

-In order to get the Kyma Function triggered by messages posted to the queue `delayedorder` we must register it as webhook listening to this queue.
+In order to get the Kyma Function triggered by messages posted to the queue `delayedorder<userID>` we must register it as webhook listening to this queue.
 For that execute the following steps:

 - Navigate to your subaccount in the SAP BTP Cockpit.
 - Go to **Services** -> **Instances and Subscriptions**